 The length of time it takes to replenish well water depends on the type of well and its location.
 Gravel wells or wells near a stream can recharge as quickly as 24 hours.
 Other types of wells, however, may take several months to replenish water.

-How Long Does It Take For Well Water To Refill?
+How Long Does It Take for Well Water to Refill?

-When there is a lack of rainfall in the area, a well can take a few months to replenish water completely.
-As time goes by, the well may become slower at replenishing water.
+When conditions are ideal, well water refills in about a day or at a rate of 5 gallons per minute.
+However, when there is a lack of rainfall in the area, a well can take a few months to replenish completely.
+As time goes by, the well may also become slower at replenishing water.

 How Does a Well Refill Itself?